Type4Py: Practical Deep Similarity Learning-Based Type Inference for Python: Proposed Approach

-\paragraph{Visible type hints} In contrast to previous work that only analyzed the direct imports~\cite{pradel2019typewriter}, we recursively extract all the import statements in a given module and its transitive dependencies.
+\paragraph{Visible type hints (VTH)} In contrast to previous work that only analyzed the direct imports~\cite{pradel2019typewriter}, we recursively extract all the import statements in a given module and its transitive dependencies.
 We build a dependency graph for all imports of user-defined classes, type aliases, and \texttt{NewType} declarations For example, if module \texttt{A} imports \texttt{B.Type} and \texttt{C.D.E}, the edges (\texttt{A}, \texttt{B.Type}) and (\texttt{A}, \texttt{C.D.E}) will be added to the graph.
 We expand wildcard imports like \texttt{from foo import *} and resolve the concrete type references.
 We consider the identified types as \emph{visible} and store them with their fully-qualified name to reduce ambiguity.
 For instance, \texttt{tf.Tensor} and \texttt{torch.Tensor} are different types.
-Although the described inspection-based approach is slower than a pure AST-based analysis, our ablation study shows that visible type hints substantially improve the performance of both Type4Py and TypeWriter models (subsection \ref{subsec:abalation}).
+Although the described inspection-based approach is slower than a pure AST-based analysis, our ablation analysis shows that VTHs substantially improve the performance of \name (subsection~\ref{subsec:abalation}).